No products in the cart.

 Trace multiple leaves onto a variety of felt colors and cut out.
 We traced 5 leaves each onto 9 different colors of felt for a total of 45 leaves.

-You can also help them learn about the seasons (and it works SO well for autumn).
-Use 30 or 31 leaves to create a countdown to the end of September or October.
-Or use it as part of a broader discussion about nature or tree processes throughout the seasons.
+- Use them them to learn about the seasons (and they work SO well for autumn).
+Make 30 or 31 leaves to create a countdown to the end of September or October, or create a back-to-school countdown.
+You can also integrate the felt tree and leaves into lessons about nature and the processes trees experience throughout the seasons.

 For more simple autumn learning play, collect some real leaves for an adorable mouse mail fine motor skill activity.
 And be sure to download our free printable leaf activity kit to take outside for leaf hunts, matching games, and more!